 On all of your documents, including your registration, your mailing address is the one that will be printed on your paperwork.
-If you move, you have to notify the DMV within 10 days or you’re not complying with the rules.
+If you move, you have to notify the DMV and update your car registration address within 10 days or you’re not complying with the rules.

 Free Auto Insurance Comparison